legekka/GanyuTTS/README.md

 - Rephrasing the text to make it sound more natural with [text-generation-webui](https://github.com/oobabooga/text-generation-webui) API
 - Interactive mode either through asking questions through microphone or typing, and using OpenAI's ChatGPT API to generate intelligent responses

+eddi_tts needs an extra folder named `eddi_data` and a `messages.json` file inside it.
+An example file is provided.
+It can be just an empty array.
+It is used to store the conversations for the interactive mode.
+(It sends the last 30 messages to the ChatGPT API for context.)

 This is heavily work in progress.

+## Config file

+The program needs a config file named `config.json` in the root folder.
+An example file is provided.
+You can change the paths to the models and the API keys.
+Phonemizer paths are only relevant for Windows users, you can edit here if you have espeak installed in a different location.
+If you want to use the interactive mode, you need to get an API key from [OpenAI](https://openai.com/).
+It's super cheap and worth the quality of the responses.

 ## Models